clairemiller/MultiscaleModellingDesquamationInIFE/README.md

 ### Core Chaste code
 This code should run using the core version of Chaste, which can be found [here](https://chaste.cs.ox.ac.uk/trac/wiki), along with documentation on how to install and run the code.
 Clone this repository into the `projects` subdirectory of the Chaste code.
-In case there is any issue with backwards compatability in future versions of the code, the Chaste version used for the results in this manuscript can be pulled from [my Chaste repo](https://github.com/clairemiller/Chaste).
+In case there is any issue with backwards compatability in future versions of the code, the Chaste version used for the results in this manuscript can be pulled from [my Chaste repo](https://github.com/clairemiller/Chaste), commit `e254861c657d325872aba156cc39a8ae56210a4b`.

 ### Simulations for the paper